Early Abstractions: Techniques

 Of the missing chapters, Number 6 was made up of three-dimensional optically printed abstractions; Number 8 was a black and white collage of clippings taken from nineteenth century ladies wear catalogues and elocution books, and Number 9 was a color collage of biology books and nineteenth century temperance movement posters.
 The remaining films show a gradual evolution in Smith's technical complexity, with blunt abstraction rudimentary motion more prominent in the early shorts, in contrast to an allegoric dance of Tarot cards, and Buddhist and Cabalistic symbols.

 Soundtrack

 Initially recorded with no sound, a medley of music by The Beatles was added retrospectively.
 Because the songs do not exactly sync up with each individual film, some critics have opined that this does not enhance the film, and recommend watching it in silence.

 Legacy

-In 2006, Early Abstractions was selected to the National Film Registry by the Librarian of Congress for its "cultural, historical, or aesthetic significance".
+In 2006, Early Abstractions was selected for preservation in the National Film Registry by the Librarian of Congress for its "cultural, historical, or aesthetic significance".
 The Academy Film Archive preserved films 1, 2, and 3 of Abstractions.